ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/overview/challenges.md

 - [Task Mission using TurtleBot3 and OpenManipulator](https://rds.theconstructsim.com/tc_projects/use_project_share_link/b345dbb4-c806-4822-919e-84b7cf00c8c0)

-If you need more information about it or you want to launch it in your remote PC, please visit [Manipulation](/docs/en/platform/turtlebot3/manipulation/#bringup) section.
+For more information about it or if you want to launch it in your remote PC, please visit [Manipulation](/docs/en/platform/turtlebot3/manipulation/#bringup) section.

 #### [ROS Development Studio (RDS)](#ros-development-studio-RDS)